Klaus Ottmann

 Klaus Ottmann (born 1954 in Nuremberg, West Germany) is a writer, art curator and publisher.
-He is currently deputy director for Academic Affairs and Special Projects at The Phillips Collection in Washington, D.C.
+He is Chief Curator Emeritus at The Phillips Collection in Washington, D.C.
+In 2016, Dr. Ottmann was conferred the insignia of Chevalier of France’s Order of Arts and Letters by the French ministry of culture and communication.
+In 2023, he received the Extraordinary Contribution to The Phillips Collection Award.

 Biography

 Ottmann received a M.A. in philosophy from the Freie Universität Berlin, Germany, and a Ph.D. in philosophy from the Division of Media and Communications at the European Graduate School in Saas-Fee, Switzerland.

 Ottmann is the publisher and editor of Spring Publications, which publishes books on archetypal psychology, symbolic imagination, art and the philosophy of art, phenomenology, the philosophy of psychology, religion, mysticism, and gnosis.